 This Base Prospectus has been approved by the Central Bank of Ireland as competent authority under the Prospectus Directive.
-Such approval relates only to the Certificates which are to be admitted to trading on the Main Securities Market or any other MiFID Regulated Markets or which are to be offered to the public in any Member State.
+Such approval relates only to the Certificates which are to be admitted to trading on the regulated market of Euronext Dublin or any other MiFID Regulated Markets or which are to be offered to the public in any Member State.
 The Central Bank of Ireland only approves this Base Prospectus as meeting the requirements imposed under Irish and EU law pursuant to the Prospectus Directive.

-It is expected that each Tranche of Certificates which is to be admitted to the Official List and to trading on the Main Securities Market will be admitted separately as and when issued, subject only to the issue of a Global Certificate initially representing the Certificates of such Tranche.
+It is expected that each Tranche of Certificates which is to be admitted to the Official List and to trading on the regulated market of Euronext Dublin will be admitted separately as and when issued, subject only to the issue of a Global Certificate initially representing the Certificates of such Tranche.

-Application has been made to the Irish Stock Exchange for Certificates issued under the Programme during the 12 months from the date of this Base Prospectus to be admitted to the Official List and admitted to trading on its regulated market.
-It is anticipated that listing and admission to trading will take place on or about 4 April 2018.
+Application has been made to Euronext Dublin for Certificates issued under the Programme during the 12 months from the date of this Base Prospectus to be admitted to the Official List and admitted to trading on its regulated market.
+It is anticipated that listing and admission to trading will take place on or about 27 May 2019.
 There can be no assurance that any such listing will be granted or maintained.
-The total expenses related to the admission to trading are estimated to be €5,190.
+The total expenses related to the admission to trading are estimated to be $\notin$ 5,190.
 However, Certificates may be issued pursuant to the Programme which may not be admitted to listing, trading and/or quotation on any stock exchange and/or quotation system or which will be listed on such other or further stock exchanges and/or quotation systems as the Trustee, QIB and the relevant Dealer(s) may agree.

-Arthur Cox Listing Services Limited is acting solely in its capacity as listing agent for the Trustee in relation to the Certificates and is not itself seeking admission of the Certificates to the Official List of the Irish Stock Exchange or to trading on the regulated market of the Irish Stock Exchange for the purposes of the Prospectus Directive.
+Arthur Cox Listing Services Limited is acting solely in its capacity as listing agent for the Trustee in relation to the Certificates and is not itself seeking admission of the Certificates to the Official List of Euronext Dublin or to trading on the regulated market of Euronext Dublin for the purposes of the Prospectus Directive.